.com ransomware removal instructions

 What is .com?

-.com is another variant of a high-risk ransomware called Dharma.
-As with most of Dharma's variants, .com was also discovered by malware security researcher Jakub Kroustek.
-After successful infiltration, .com encrypts most of stored files and appends filenames with ".com" extension, alongside with victim's unique ID and developers' email address.
-E.g., encrypted "sample.jpg" will be renamed to something like "sample.jpg.id-1E857D00.[email@example.com].com" and so on so forth.
-Once data is encrypted, .com opens a pop-up window and creates a text file ("FILES ENCRYPTED.txt") dropping it on victim's desktop.
+.com is another variant of high-risk ransomware called Dharma.
+As with most Dharma ransomware, .com was discovered by malware security researcher Jakub Kroustek.
+After successful infiltration, .com encrypts most stored files and appends filenames with the ".com" extension together with the victim's unique ID and developer's email address.
+For, "sample.jpg" might be renamed to a filename such as "sample.jpg.id-1E857D00.[firstname.lastname@example.org].com".
+Once data is encrypted, .com opens a pop-up window and creates a text file ("FILES ENCRYPTED.txt"), placing it on the victim's desktop.

-The created text file provides a short message informing victims about the encryption and encouraging users to contact the developers.
-Meanwhile, pop-up window provides a bit more details.
-It is noted that encrypted data can only be restored with the help of unique key and decryption tool.
-Unfortunately, this is true.
-It is currently unknown whether .com uses symmetric or asymmetric cryptography.
-Nevertheless, each victim gets a unique decryption key.
+The new text file provides a short message informing victims of the encryption and encouraging them to contact the developers.
+The pop-up window provides a little more detail.
+It is stated that encrypted data can only be restored with the help of a unique key and decryption tool.
+Unfortunately, this information is accurate.
+It is currently unknown whether .com uses symmetric or asymmetric cryptography, however, each victim receives a unique decryption key.
 Restoring data without this key is impossible.
-For this reason, cyber criminals hide them in a remote servers with an intention of blackmailing victims - in order to receive one's key each victim has to pay a ransom.
-The price isn't specified, because it supposedly depends on how fast victim contacts cyber criminals.
-One way or another, all details are provided via email.
-In most cases cyber criminals ask for $500-1500 in Bitcoins or another cryptocurrency.
-However, no matter how low or high the price is, it should never be paid.
-Research results show that cyber criminals often ignore victims, once payments are submitted.
-This means that victims usually submit payments and get nothing in return.
-For this reason, all encouragements to contact these persons and especially submit payments should be ignored.
-There currently are no tools capable of cracking .com encryption and restoring data for free.
-The only thing victims can do is restore everything from a backup.
+Cyber criminals hide the keys on remote servers to allow them to blackmail victims - to receive their key, each victim must pay a ransom.
+The cost is not specified, since this supposedly depends on how quickly victims contact the cyber criminals.
+All details are provided via email.
+In most cases, these criminals demand $500-1500 in Bitcoins or another cryptocurrency.
+Regardless of the cost, do not pay.
+Research shows that cyber criminals often ignore victims, once payments are submitted, and they receive nothing in return.
+Ignore all requests to contact these people or make any payments.
+There are currently no tools capable of cracking .com encryption and restoring data free of charge.
+You can only restore everything from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are hundreds of ransomware-type viruses that share similarities with .com.
-Yatron, Plomb, Dy8wud - these are only few examples from a long list.
-Although the developers are different, these ransomware-type viruses also compromise data (usually, by encrypting) and make ransom demands.
-There typically are only two major differences: size of ransom and type of cryptography used.
-The problem is that most of these infections employ cryptographies that generate unique decryption keys.
-Therefore, unless the virus isn't fully developed and/or has certain bugs/flaws (i.e., the key is stored locally, it is hard-coded, or something like that), decrypting data manually is impossible.
-Ransomware presents a strong case for maintaining regular data backups.
-However, be sure to store them in remote servers or unplugged storage devices.
-Locally stored backups will probably be encrypted together with regular data.
+There are hundreds of ransomware-type viruses that share similarities with .com. including Yatron, Plomb, and Dy8wud.
+These are just some examples from many.
+Although the developers are different, these ransomware-type viruses also compromise data (usually, by encryption) and make ransom demands.
+There are typically just two major differences: size of ransom and type of cryptography used.
+Most of these infections employ cryptographies that generate unique decryption keys.
+Therefore, unless the virus is not fully developed or has certain bugs/flaws (i.e., the key is stored locally, is hard-coded or similar), decrypting data manually is impossible.
+Ransomware presents a strong case for maintaining regular data backups, however, store them on remote servers or unplugged storage devices.
+Locally stored backups will probably be encrypted with regular data.

 How did ransomware infect my computer?

-It is currently unknown how exactly do developers proliferate .com.
-In most cases, however, ransomware-type infections are distributed using trojans, fake software updaters/cracks, unofficial software download sources, and email spam campaigns.
+It is currently unknown exactly how developers proliferate .com.
+In most cases, however, ransomware-type infections are distributed using trojans, fake software updaters/cracks, unofficial software download sources, and spam email campaigns.
 Trojans are essentially malicious applications that stealthily infiltrate computers and continually inject additional malware.
-Fake software update tools are designed to infect computers by either exploiting outdated software's bugs/flaws or simply downloading and installing malware instead of the promised updates.
-Cracking tools are meant to bypass paid software activation.
-Yet these tools are also used to proliferate malware.
-Therefore, rather than gaining access to paid features users often end up infecting their computers.
+Fake software update tools infect computers by exploiting outdated software bugs/flaws or simply downloading and installing malware rather than the promised updates.
+Cracking tools bypass paid software activation, however, these tools are also used to proliferate malware.
+Rather than gaining access to paid features, users can end up infecting their computers.
 Developers employ unofficial software download sources (free file hosting websites, freeware download websites, torrents, eMule, etc.) to present malicious executables as legitimate software.
-This tricks users into downloading and installing malware manually, by themselves.
-Last but not least are email spam campaigns.
-These are used to proliferate malicious attachments that, once opened, download/install viruses.
+This often tricks users into downloading and installing malware manually.
+Finally, spam email campaigns are used to proliferate malicious attachments that, once opened, download/install viruses.

 How to protect yourself from ransomware infections?

-To prevent ransomware infectious users must be very cautious when browsing the Internet, as well as during download/installation/update processes.
-It is very important to think twice before opening email attachments.
+To prevent ransomware infectious, be very cautious when browsing the internet and during download, installation, and update processes.
+Think twice before opening email attachments.
 Files/links that are irrelevant and those received from suspicious/unrecognizable email addresses should never be opened.
-Download apps only from official sources, using direct download links.
-Third party downloaders/installers are likely to include rogue apps, which is why such tools shouldn't be used.
-Always be sure to keep installed applications and operating system up-to-date.
-To achieve this, however, use only implemented functions or tools provided by the official developer.
-You should never attempt to crack installed applications because of two reasons: the risk of computer infections is extremely high and software piracy is considered a cyber crime.
-On top of all that, always have a reputable anti-virus/anti-spyware suite installed and running - these tools are capable of detecting and eliminating most of viruses before they harm the system.
+Download apps from official sources only, using direct download links.
+Third party downloaders/installers often include rogue apps, and thus these tools should not be used.
+Keep installed applications and operating systems up-to-date, however, use only implemented functions or tools provided by the official developer.
+Never attempt to crack installed applications, since the risk of computer infections is extremely high and software piracy is considered a cyber crime.
+Have a reputable anti-virus/anti-spyware suite installed and running - these tools can detect and eliminate most viruses before they harm the system.
 The key to computer safety is caution.
 If your computer is already infected with .com, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.